The Best Air Purifiers for Asthma Sufferers

 Some factors that increase a person’s chances of asthma are directly related to their genetics.
-For example, factors like parents with asthma and an inherited tendency for allergy sensitivities can all increase the likelihood of asthma.
+For example, factors like parents with asthma and an inherited tendency for allergy sensitivities or respiratory allergies can all increase the likelihood of asthma.

 However, there are also environmental factors that are closely related to asthma.
 These include respiratory infections during childhood and contact with certain airborne allergens during childhood.

 According to the National Heart, Lung, and Blood Institute, there’s a theory about the cause of asthma called the “hygiene hypothesis.”
 This theory states that the reason people get asthma is because the Western lifestyle, which (for good reason) stresses cleanliness and sanitation, reduces early infections in children and creates a decline in immune-system development.

 There are other potential factors that seem to connect with asthma.
 Low birth weights in children seems to have a connection to higher rates of asthma, as does exposure to tobacco smoke.